 Cheap, non digital-grade film (won’t stick to digital print) or poor quality laminator that cannot hold the heat at steady level will produce similar results to the described above.

 Lamination gives the cards glossy finish as well as makes them very durable.
 They will survive spilled water, moist environment or prolonged exposure to sunlight.
 Even without lamination digital print is extremely resistant to UV so durability should not be your concern.

 At the next step your memorial cards are cut down to size using computerised guillotine – a machine with extremely high accuracy that produces clean, straight cuts.
 When you unpack your cards you will see that they form an even, clean stack – a clear sign of precision in cutting.

 The cards are then creased using professional, high-speed creaser machine.
 Automated creasing ensures accurate and clean crease that allows you to easily fold the memorial cards.
 It also eliminates handling of the cards (they are feed mechanically) – and the less you handle the paper the better.

 At the last step the cards are shrink wrapped and packaged in strudy boxes.
-Free space in the boxes is filled with special paper to prevent the content from moving and getting damaged on the way.
+Free space in the boxes is filled with special paper or bubblewrap to prevent the content from moving and getting damaged on the way.

 If you would like to order memorial cards online now, please browse our designs.